neeleshverma/Speech-Enhancement/README.md

    data_folder - folder containing all the noisy audios
    denoising_model_path - path for our denoised network model (encoder model).

-   The denoised audios will get saved on the same location as the input data folder. (dataFolder_denoised folder will get created).
+   The denoised audios will get saved on the same location as the input data folder. ($data_folder_denoised folder will get created).

 models.py - Contains the architecture of both the encoder and the decoder.